Public Speaking

 More Talks & Workshops

-Over the years I’ve had the chance to speak at conferences across Europe and North America on machine learning, algorithm visualization, and life as a digital nomad in tech:
+Over the years I’ve spoken at conferences across Europe and North America on machine learning, algorithm visualization, and life as a digital nomad in tech:

-- GopherCon India (2019): Algorithm visualizations in Go — conference, project
+- GopherCon India (2019): Algorithm visualizations in Go, project

 If you’d like me to speak at your event, reach out on X (@arafatkatze).